Foolproof Ways to Reduce Waste

 Choosing a reusable straw is one of the most popular switches to make.

 In the bathroom, you can also switch to a safety razor instead of using a disposable razor.
-You can even start using a bamboo toothbrush in place of a plastic toothbrush, and choose eco-friendly dental floss instead of plastic floss.
+Or start using a bamboo toothbrush or an eco-friendly electric toothbrush in place of a plastic toothbrush.
+You can even choose eco-friendly dental floss instead of plastic floss.

 19. Stop Drinking Bottled Water